 Lecia J. Brooks is the chief of staff and culture for the Southern Poverty Law Center, where her duties focus on leadership development, building an antiracist workplace culture across the SPLC’s offices and ensuring a continued focus on equity.
 Her work also has included testifying before Congress twice about the threat of extremism shortly after the deadly Jan.
 6, 2021, insurrection at the U.S. Capitol.

 Brooks’ previous experience at the SPLC includes serving as the organization’s outreach director, where she traveled across the U.S. and abroad to speak about hate and extremism.
 She has appeared on numerous news programs to discuss civil rights and race in the United States.

-She has nearly a decade of experience in diversity advocacy training for corporations and nonprofit organizations, including Walmart, Lyft, Prism Health of North Texas, and the Salzburg Seminar, and the Newark Public Library.
-She has a degree in political science from Loyola Marymount University and an elementary education certificate from National University in Los Angeles, California.
+She has a wealth of experience in diversity advocacy training for corporations and nonprofit organizations, including Walmart, Lyft, Pixar, Colorado State University and the Newark Public Library in New Jersey.

 Earlier, she was director of the SPLC’s Civil Rights Memorial Center, one of Alabama’s premier civil rights sites, which honors the martyrs of the civil rights movement and encourages visitors to continue the march for racial equity and social justice.
 She also relaunched the SPLC’s “Mix It Up at Lunch Day,” a Learning for Justice program that inspired students of all ages to break down racial, cultural and social barriers at school.

 Brooks is a board member of the Western States Center, where she serves as the board’s secretary and treasurer.
 The organization “works nationwide to build a future where all people can live, love, worship and work free from bigotry and fear.”
 It has successfully advocated for “concrete policy and institutional changes” across the Western United States and beyond.